Brandenburg–Prussia: Navy and colonies

 Brandenburg–Prussia established a navy and colonies during the reign of Frederick William.
 The "Great Elector" had spent part of his childhood at the Pomeranian court and port cities of Wolgast (1631–1633) and Stettin (1633–1635), and afterwards studied at the Dutch universities of Leyden and The Hague (1635–1638).
-When Frederick William became elector in 1640, he invited Dutch engineers to Brandenburg, sent Brandenburgian engineers to study in the Netherlands, and in 1646 married educated Luise Henriette of the Dutch House of Orange-Nassau.
+When Frederick William became elector in 1640, he invited Dutch engineers to Brandenburg, sent Brandenburgian engineers to study in the Netherlands, and in 1646 married educated Louise Henriette of the Dutch House of Orange-Nassau.
 After the Thirty Years' War, Frederick William tried to acquire finances to rebuild the country by participating in oversea trade, and attempted to found a Brandenburg–Prussian East Indies Company.
 He engaged former Dutch admiral Aernoult Gijsels van Lier as advisor and tried to persuade the Holy Roman Emperor and princes of the empire to participate.
-The emperor, however, declined the request as he considered it dangerous to disturb the interest of the other European powers.
+The emperor, however, declined the request as he considered it dangerous to disturb the interests of the other European powers.
 In 1651, Frederick William bought Danish Fort Dansborg and Tranquebar for 120,000 reichstalers.
 As Frederick William was unable to raise this sum, he asked several people and Hanseatic towns to invest in the project, but since none of these were able or willing to give sufficient money, the treaty with Denmark was nullified in 1653.